sarahaime/ng-book-library/README.md

 npm test
 ```

-Example tests are provided for BookListComponent and InMemoryBookService.
+Example tests are provided for BookDetailsComponent, PaginationComponent and InMemoryBookService.

 ## Best Practices